 At both of Redwood's 2012 and 2011 annual meetings of stockholders, stockholders had the opportunity to cast an advisory vote on executive compensation.
 At both of those annual meetings, more than 90% of the votes cast in respect of "say-on-pay" were voted "FOR" approval of the compensation of the named executive officers (NEOs) as disclosed in the 2012 and 2011 proxy statements, respectively.
 The Committee has considered the results of the 2012 and 2011 "say-on-pay" votes and believes that the overwhelming support of Redwood stockholders in these votes generally reflects support for Redwood's approach to executive compensation.
-This support was one of the factors the Committee took into account in not making material changes during 2012 to Redwood's 2011 annual meeting of stockholders, stockholders also voted in favor of a proposal to hold a "say-on-pay" vote every year.
+This support was one of the factors the Committee took into account in not making material changes during 2012 to Redwood's performance-based compensation philosophy for executive officers or to the components of executive compensation.
+At Redwood's 2011 annual meeting of stockholders, stockholders also voted in favor of a proposal to hold a "say-on-pay" vote every year.
 In the future, the Committee will continue to consider the outcome of the annual "say-on-pay" vote when making compensation decisions regarding executive officers.